cappk-tj/cappk-tj/README.md

 Gameplay & systems focused developer specializing in progression, gameplay loops and scalable systems

-I have developed and finished and publicly published 3 projects on Roblox completely solo.
+I have developed & published 3 complete projects on Roblox as an indie developer.

 ---